tanpham199/cra-custom-template/README.md

 ### CSS module className config

-Only use `hash` for className for production environment and default `fileNameOrFolder_localName__hash` className for other environments.
+Default `fileNameOrFolder_localName__hash` className for development and staging environments for debugging, but only use `hash` for production environment to reduce final CSS file size.

 Hash length can be configured in [`.env`](/.env) using `CSS_MODULE_HASH_LENGTH` key.